mallik3006/fa19-ads-payment-default/README.md

 # FA19- Applied Data Science

-This is private repo for Fall-2019 Applied data Science course
+This is a private repo for Fall-2019 Applied data Science course